The proliferation of digital products and services has had many effects, one of which is the desire for quick and easy identity verification methods.

 Consumers will waste no time switching brands whose ID systems they consider to be unavailable or often inaccessible.
 Tech service providers need to always prioritise solutions that fit the on-demand culture.
 Digital identification solutions, no matter how complex the backend operations, are no exception.

 Ultimately, Digital ID solutions that fall short of the on-demand culture expectations risk losing consumers, who will undoubtedly lay claim to poor customer experience.

 As of the turn of 2021, an aggregate of 939 million contactless transactions have been made in the United Kingdom.
 As more people decide to function digitally, there’s a corresponding increased responsibility on the part of public and private stakeholders to ensure that the internet is safe, secure and trustworthy.

-The United Nations (which the UK is a member of) recognises the need to bring trust back to digital operations.
+The United Nations recognizes the need to bring trust back to digital operations.
 Together with the World Bank’s ID4D initiative, the plan is to provide every person on earth with a legal identity by 2030.

 Providing security for consumers through digital ID verification is crucial for all digital service providers who want to stay ahead of the curve.
 As part of the on-demand culture amongst Britons, businesses that do not provide a robust digital ID framework for their customers are very likely to lose out.

 Fraud, money laundering and a swathe of financial crimes are what you get in a world where digital ID is not taken seriously by both private and public stakeholders.

 The United Kingdom, according to research findings by Uswitch, was the highest-ranked nation in Europe for money lost by online fraud in 2020.
 A mind-boggling amount of 376.5 million pounds was lost to e-commerce fraud.